philiplambok/philiplambok.github.io-old/_posts/2018-09-30-rise-up-harukana-receive.md

 *Lagi dan lagi*

 ---
-I hope you can enjoy it and I'm sorry for the vocabularry or grammatical error.
+I hope you can enjoy it and I'm sorry if lyrics including some incorrect vocabulary or grammatical error.

 Thank You :)